-Engagement (Continued)
+Engagement (continued)

-- We endorsed a PRI statement of investor expectations re the Responsible Sourcing of Cobalt.
+- As part of the Climate Action 100+ lead investor engagement group for LyondellBasell, we initiated a climate discussion AGM (annual general meeting) agenda item at its 2021 AGM, and KBI asked a question on Paris-aligned financial accounts.
+This was the only formal AGM intervention in Europe this year by Climate Action 100+, and our group was able to get two climate agenda items discussed at the AGM, because we had sent the board a formal request signed by shareholders. - For the 2021 AGM of Total, we signed the 2021 AGM Climate Action 100+ investor statement which included questions on the company's performance against the indicators of the Climate Action 100+ Net Zero Benchmark.
+We also signed the 2020 AGM Climate Action 100+ statement in support of Total's ambition to achieve net zero emissions by 2050 across its operations and products. - We signed a letter coordinated by PRI and CERES asking companies to commit to and increase efforts to eliminate deforestation in their operations and supply chains in Brazil and around the globe. - We endorsed a statement of investor expectations re the Responsible Sourcing of Cobalt.
 Cobalt is used in lithium-ion batteries that form an integral part of mobile phones, laptops and electric cars.
 The Democratic Republic of Congo holds close to 50% of the world's reserves.
-20% of the country's cobalt is extracted by miners where serious systemic human rights violations are commonplace; including child labour, health hazards from toxic metals and lack of safety in the mines. - We signed a PRI and CERES coordinated letter asking companies to commit and increase efforts to eliminate deforestation in their operations and supply chains in Brazil and around the globe. - We co-signed an IIGCC letter to European Union (EU) leaders, ahead of a key EU summit meeting, requesting that the EU adopt a near-zero emissions target for 2050 at the latest. - We co-signed an IIGCC letter to EU policymakers regarding methane emissions.
-We asked that a legislative proposal be drawn up which would specify a threshold for the intensity of upstream supply for all gas sold in the EU by 2025, the pursuit of a high level of accuracy in emissions measurements, and the incorporation of robust corporate disclosures to support investor confidence and decision-making. - We joined a collaborative group working with auditors and audit committees to ask if they have included climate change risk in financial, targeted largely at fossil fuel companies.
+20% of the country's cobalt is extracted by miners where serious systemic human rights violations are commonplace; including child labour, health hazards from toxic metals and lack of safety in the mines. - We supported an investor initiative to encourage improvements in corporate practice and performance on farm animal welfare through commending good practice and encouraging poor performers to improve.
+Joined the Business Benchmark on Farm Animal Welfare (BBFAW).
+As part of BBFAW collaboration, we wrote to 150 benchmarked food companies commenting on their performance in the 2019 BBFAW assessment and suggesting ways in the companies can improve in the 2020 assessment. - We joined a collaborative group working with auditors and audit committees to ask if they have included climate change risk in financial, targeted largely at fossil fuel companies.
 The group has received responses from Chairs/Lead Partners of audit firms.
-There has been significant progress with Total and Shell and BP. - We endorsed a CERES coordinated investor statement to support the mining sector in its transition towards more responsible water management.
-The statement recommends various measures covering disclosure, implementation, site-level water management, accountability and collaboration. - We signed up to a collaborative engagement initiative by the CDP, targeting high-impact companies.
+Significant progress has been made with Total and Shell and BP. - We endorsed a CERES coordinated investor statement to support the mining sector in its transition towards more responsible water management.
+The statement recommends various measures covering disclosure, implementation, site-level water management, accountability and collaboration. - We supported the Investors Expectations statement for how banks should demonstrate alignment with goals of the Paris Agreement, drawn up by the Institutional Investors Group on Climate Change. - We signed an investor statement calling on world leaders to finance the Access to Covid Tools (ACT) in full and deeply adequate funding to ensure fair and equitable access to Covid 19 tools globally, and recommending that the feasibility of innovative finance mechanisms for national and global Covid 19 responses be explored. - We signed up to a collaborative engagement initiative by the CDP, targeting high-impact companies.
 CDP will engage with a selected 1900 high impact companies on committing and setting Science Based Targets aligned with 1.5°C temperature scenarios and approved by the Science Based Targets Initiative.